znorfol1/Raytracing/README.md

 # Raytracing
-## Zachary Norfolk
+Author: Zachary Norfolk
----
-This is a simple Raytracer coded from scratch in both C++14 and CUDA.
+Description: This is a simple Raytracer coded from scratch in both C++14 and CUDA.

 The progect is currently: **INCOMPLETE**